its4u/demo-openshift-rhsso/README.md

 oc secret new eap-truststore-secret eap-truststore.jks -n demo-rhsso

+oc create serviceaccount eap-service-account -n demo-rhsso

-oc policy add-role-to-user view system:serviceaccount:demo-rhsso:eap-app-service-account
+oc policy add-role-to-user view system:serviceaccount:demo-rhsso:eap-service-account

-oc secrets link eap-app-service-account eap-https-secret eap-jgroups-secret eap-saml-secret eap-truststore-secret
+oc secrets link eap-service-account eap-https-secret eap-jgroups-secret eap-saml-secret eap-truststore-secret
 ```

-Under the OpenShift Online console, you can then add to project an RH-SSO server.
+Under the OpenShift Online console, you can then add to project an "Red Hat JBoss EAP 7.0 + Single Sign-On (with https)".
 The following default values must be changed:
+- Custom http Route Hostname, you must change "suffix" to your domain suffix
+- Custom https Route Hostname, you must change "suffix" to your domain suffix
-- URL for SSO, you must change "suffix" to your suffix
+- URL for SSO, you must change "suffix" to your domain suffix
-- SSO Public Key, to be copied from RH-SSO demo Realm Keys (Public Key)
+- SSO Public Key, to be copied from RH-SSO demo Realm Keys (Public Key).
+Go to https://secure-sso-demo-rhsso.<suffix>.pro-eu-west-1.openshiftapps.com/auth/ in the Realm Demo, Realm settings, Keys, and copied the rsa-generated public key.

 ## References